 17. Love, Activism, and Social Justice

-Raja Rosenhagen is Assistant Professor of Philosophy at Ashoka University, India.
-His research interests include philosophy of mind, epistemology, philosophy of science, logic, love, Indian philosophy, and cross-cultural philosophy.
+Raja Rosenhagen is Assistant Professor of Philosophy and Associate Dean of Academic Affairs at Ashoka University in Sonipat, Haryana (India).
+His interests span philosophy of science, philosophy of mind, epistemology, logic, Indian philosophy, and, of course, philosophy of love and friendship.